All Episodes

 It's something to be bought until this thing is resolved.

-Well, we know JP Morgan and and other banks uh manipulate silver price through uh selling short uh paper markets.
+Well, so, yeah, that leads me to the question of how much, well, we know JP Morgan and other banks manipulate silver price through selling short paper markets.

-And uh it seems like they're they're running up against the wall of the fact that there are so many people demanding physical delivery of Comacs contracts.
+And it seems like they're running up against the wall of the fact that there are so many people demanding physical delivery of COMAX contracts.

 How big of a factor is that in your view?